ibrahimrehman1/verilog/README.md

 ```

 ## Verilog constants
-Notation is -> size`encoding value
+- Notation is -> size`encoding value
 ```
 5`b11001 \\ 5-bit binary number with value 110001

 ```

-Verilog also has a concept of named constants
+- Verilog also has a concept of named constants

 ```
 `define ACONSTANT 5`b110001;

 ```

+- underscores can also be used to increase readability i.e. 5`b1_1001
+- Extensions can also be applied to complete the width i.e. 4`bX0 which is XXX0.
+Zero, X and Z extension possible

 ## Verilog Operators